 In 1965, the Furka Pass starred in the James Bond film Goldfinger.
 Sean Connery's Bond raced across the pass in his silver Aston Martin, chasing the villain Goldfinger and his henchman Oddjob in their Rolls-Royce.

 One of the highlights along the way is the majestic Rhône Glacier, the very source of the Rhône River.
 A visit to its ice grotto makes for a memorable experience, especially when the region shows off those golden hues of autumn.

-As of late, the Furka Pass has picked up Instagram fame because of the quirky Hotel Belvédère.
-This charming hotel was featured by the Accidentally Wes Anderson account - as well as by thousands of other photographers.
+The Furka Pass has recently picked up Instagram fame because of the quirky Hotel Belvédère.
+This charming hotel was featured by the Accidentally Wes Anderson account and by thousands of other photographers.
 Why not add it to your own Instagram feed?

 Connecting northern and southern Switzerland, the Gotthard Pass holds a significant historical value due to its use as a trade route since the Middle Ages.